 In some cases, even children who don’t have a diagnosis of either condition can have trouble remaining still long enough to cooperate and get through therapy.
 In fact, one of the reasons some kids are referred to occupational therapy is because they have trouble sitting still in class.

-Before you can develop strategies to help your students sit still, try to identify the reason behind their inability to focus and learn how to better engage with students who have ADHD.
+Before you can develop strategies to help your students, try to identify the reason behind their inability to focus and learn how to more effectively engage with students who have ADHD.

 Characteristics of ADHD Students in the Classroom

-Students with ADHD certainly face unique obstacles along their journey of succeeding in the classroom.
+Students with ADHD certainly face unique obstacles along their journey to succeeding in the classroom.
 Some of the more common symptoms of ADHD include the inability to focus or sit still as well as the difficulty to control impulses.
-Aside from presenting the challenge of reaching academic success, ADHD symptoms can certainly present a challenge in social success as well.
-With this knowledge, school professionals can take steps in supporting the students’ needs in order to accommodate their specific needs.
+Aside from presenting the challenge of reaching academic success, ADHD symptoms can certainly present a challenge to social success as well.
+With this knowledge, school professionals can take steps in supporting the students’ needs in order to accommodate their students and help them to be successful.

 While ADHD can certainly present itself with obvious symptoms such as the inability to focus or sit still, these can also be due to other factors.
 That’s why it’s crucial that school professionals know what to specifically look for when identifying a student with ADHD.
 There are a variety of things to consider including the various types of ADHD to look for.
 In this article by the Child Mind Institute, the author provides an in-depth look at what to consider when identifying ADHD in a student.